CompLab-StonyBrook/mgproc/README.md

 Always double- and triple-check that the linear order of leaf nodes is specified correctly!

-### Movement Order

-Even though mgproc keeps track of the order of movements steps, inspecting a tree with the `.show()` method does not indicate this internal order.
-This is because the output is formatted with `pprint`, which automatically reorders the movement steps by the lexicographic order of the addresses of the landing sites.

 ### File Names

 While batch processing has not been implemented yet, the plan is to simply collect all forest files in a given folder and filter out those that end in `.move.forest` or `.io.forest`.